Setting the stage for peaceful co-existence in Concession CommunitiesMay 8, 2017

 Affected Communities in concession areas have resolved to maintain a peaceful and harmonious relationship with concession companies operating within their Counties.

-Representatives from project affected areas in Sinoe and Maryland made the resolution recently during two separate training workshops organized in their respective counties under the Accessed Funding Project.
+Representatives from project affected areas in Sinoe and Maryland made the resolution recently during two separate training workshops organized in their respective counties under the Assessed Funding Project.

 The Project is being implemented by the United Nations Development Programme in collaboration with the United Nations Mission in Liberia in partnership with the National Bureau of Concession (NBC) and the Peacebuilding Office (PBO).